equality factor: Grammy-winning believer in equality last album: Look Up Child our favorite song: You Say based in: Nashville, USA

 The Christian contemporary music scene is filled with talented artists - but what made Lauren Daigle's talent touch the hearts of people all over the world, beyond believers and Christian pop enthusiasts?
 As opposed to the all-knowing, perhaps even preachy attitude carried by some Christian musicians, Lauren Daigle displays vulnerability, insecurity, and charms through her music and public appearances.
 Next to undeniably beautiful choral compositions, faithful lyrics, and captivating vocals.

-Despite her international success, she proves humbleness through remaining active in local church communities and hosting online services.
-With a bright smile, messy hair and hippie-aesthetics, Lauren beams like a ray of sunshine, not perfect, but trying to make people happy.
+Despite her international success, she proves humbleness by remaining active in local church communities and hosting online services.
+With a bright smile, messy hair, and hippie aesthetics, Lauren beams like a ray of sunshine, not perfect, but trying to make people happy.
 Most importantly, Lauren's positive and warmheartedness does not end at the borderline of Christian beliefs.
 In October 2019, Lauren was heavily criticized by her more conservative Christian fans for performing on stage at Ellen: The Ellen DeGeneres Show to promote her new single "Still Rolling Stones".
 Many of her fans perceived the Christian's appearance on the TV show of an openly queer woman as controversial.